fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 Copy the IP address between the <i>exp://</i> and <i>:</i>, which is in this example <i>192.168.100.16</i>.
 Construct an URL in format <i>http://<IP_ADDRESS>:5000/api/repositories</i> and open it in the browser.
 You should see the same response as you did with the <i>localhost</i> URL.

-Now that we know the end point's URL let's use the actual server-provided data in our reviewed repositories list.
+Now that we know the endpoint's URL, let's use the actual server-provided data in our reviewed repositories list.
 We are currently using mock data stored in the <em>repositories</em> variable.
 Remove the <em>repositories</em> variable and replace the usage of the mock data with this piece of code in the <i>RepositoryList.jsx</i> file in the <i>components</i> directory:

 ```javascript
 import React, { useState, useEffect } from 'react';